blabla1337/skf-flask/skf/markdown/knowledge_base/6-knowledge_base--XXE_injections--.md

 to an external entity, that can access local or remote content via a declared system identifier and the XML processor may disclose confidential information normally not accessible by the application.
-Attacks can include disclosing local files, which may contain sensitive data such as passwords or private
+Attacks can include disclosing local files, which may contain sensitive data such as passwords or private user data.

 ## Solution: